altaga/Healthium/README.md

 <img src="./Images/dev1.jpg" width="500">

-The first thing we must consider is that this module, unlike the others, does not support 5V in its digital ports, therefore, as shown in the [System] (#hardware-diagram) we will have to make a voltage divider to lower the voltage of 5v to 3.3, here is a small simulation of the voltage divider to make its usefulness clearer.
+The first thing we must consider is that this module, unlike the others, does not support 5V in its digital ports, therefore, as shown in the [System](#hardware-diagram) we will have to make a voltage divider to lower the voltage of 5v to 3.3, here is a small simulation of the voltage divider to make its usefulness clearer.

 NOTE: Failure to use a voltage divider could permanently damage the Fipy/Lopy.